 4. Identify financial goals and add them to your budget.
 Create line items for anything from saving for a down payment on a house to saving for a vacation.

-Tara Alderete, director of education and community at Money Management International, says it usually makes sense to prioritize debt reduction overall, but there are exceptions.
+Tara Alderete, director of enterprise learning at Money Management International, says it usually makes sense to prioritize debt reduction overall, but there are exceptions.

 “If you already have adequate savings in your emergency fund, you may want to focus on quickly eliminating debt,” Alderete says.
 “However, if you find yourself making only minimum payments on debts with extremely high interest rates, those debts may be causing you to lose money and preventing you from achieving your overall financial goals, and you may want to focus on paying off that costly debt.”